YipinXiong/vue-notes/Rebuild Chinese Uber-Eats.md

 ### `vertical-align`

 This is a self-explanatory property in CSS.
 If you notice that some sibling tags are not aligned well, you can use this property.
+Especially it will be set in `inline-block`.

 `vertical-align: top` (align by wrapper)